Business Management with Entrepreneurship

 Big Data Analytics

-Modern businesses derive significant insight from applying advanced analytical techniques to massive volumes of data.
-In the module, you will learn a range of established Big Data and analytics techniques and the value they provide to organisations.
-On successful completion of the module, you will not only be able to collect and analyse data to underpin business decisions but also be able to apply them within the business context, looking at strategy, business goals and organisational competitive advantage.
+Modern businesses gain valuable insights by applying advanced analytical techniques to large volumes of data.
+In this module, you will learn a range of established Big Data and analytics methods and explore the value they bring to organisations.

 Technology Innovation